randomdude163/WoWClassic_PvPStats/README.md

 # !!!
 Version 0.9 Release Candiate.
 Only for testing purposes !!!
 This is a release candiate version meaning it has been tested and should be mostly bug-free.
 It can still have bugs, though!
 Please report them to Severussnipe or Hkfarmer \<Redridge Police\>.

-# PvP Stats Classic
+# PvP Stats (Classic)
-PvP Stats Classic tracks your PvP kills and provides detailed statistics and customizable notifications.
+PvP Stats tracks your PvP kills and provides detailed statistics and customizable notifications.
 Whether you're ganking in the open world or dominating BGs, this addon greatly enhances your PvP experience!

 ### Key Features:
 - **Kill Tracking**: Details of enemy players kills are stored: name, level, class, race, guild and PvP rank